Generated regional Maine river scene for Kennebec River Estuary planning; not an exact location photo

 Phippsburg and mouth-side water

-More exposed to wind, fog, and boat traffic; pick days carefully.
+More exposed to wind, fog, and boat traffic.
+Pick days carefully.

-Richmond, Gardiner, and Augusta tidal corridor
+Richmond, Gardiner, and Augusta tidal area

 Useful for upper-estuary planning, but confirm ramp conditions and tide height.